Spanish Courses

 a.
 The essay ( José E. Rodó, José Carlos Mariátegui and others)

+b.
 The poetry (Rubén Darío, Vicente Huidobro, Leopoldo Lugones, Alfonsina Storni, Gabriela Mistral, Pablo Neruda, César Vallejo and others)

 c.
 The tale (Horacio Quiroga, Ricardo Güiraldes, Miguel Angel Asturias, Juan Rulfo, Alejo Carpentier and others)